petersenpeter/CellExplorer/docs/tutorials/general-tutorial.md

 ```

 5. Curate your cells and save the metrics
-6. load a subset of units fullfilling multiple criteria
+6. load a subset of units fulfilling multiple criteria
-    Get cells that are assigned as Interneuron
+   1. Get cells that are assigned as Interneuron
 ```m
 cell_metrics_idxs1 = loadCellMetrics('cell_metrics',cell_metrics,'putativeCellType',{'Interneuron'});
 ```
-Get cells that are has groundTruthClassification as Axoaxonic
+   1. Get cells that are has groundTruthClassification as Axoaxonic
 ```m
 cell_metrics_idxs2 = loadCellMetrics('cell_metrics',cell_metrics,'groundTruthClassification',{'Axoaxonic'});
 ```